Rizwankhan1717/Rizwankhan1717/README.md

 ### 👋  Hello There!

-I'm a passionate Software Developer with experience in both frontend and backend technologies.
+I'm a passionate Data Analyst with experience in Excel, Power BI, SQl technologies.

 ---